Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

     <img src="../../assets/flim-studio/gmm-clusters.PNG" alt="phasor plot and GMM settings">
 </div><br>

 Fluorescence lifetime profiles typically consist of various lifetimes stemming from multiple fluorophores.
-The combination of aussian Mixture Models (GMM) and clustering methods facilitates the separation of these complex distributions, enabling you to identify and classify unique populations of fluorescence lifetimes present in a specimen.
+The combination of Gaussian Mixture Models (GMM) and clustering methods facilitates the separation of these complex distributions, enabling you to identify and classify unique populations of fluorescence lifetimes present in a specimen.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>